 The Town of Millington owns municipal water and wastewater systems and is responsible for preparing and implementing a capital improvement program to maintain and/or upgrade the system.
-The system is operated and maintained by Susquehanna Operational Services (SOS), an independent agency contracted by the Town.
+Susquehanna Operational Services (SOS), an independent agency contracted by the Town, operates and maintains the system.